 *Facts & figures from Plantlife, a Charity dedicated to saving our wild plants.

 Next week’s blog is about How To Grow Edible Flowers.
-Just what you need to make your food look lovely & most of them add flavour too.
+Just what you need to make your food look lovely & many of them add flavour too.

 Look after yourselves & have a happy weekend.